Financial Aid FAQ

 Student bills are payable upon receipt.
 Student accounts are credited within 24 hours of DMU receiving the loan funds from G5 (the Department of Education).
-This process is coordinated with the DMU Business Office and timed such that student refund checks are distributed on the first day of class.

-Does IPS offer payment plans?
+Does DMU offer payment plans?

 Yes, DMU does offer no-interest payment plans.
 Students may apply by simply emailing the Business Office with proposed installment amounts and dates.
 If a student does not honor the approved agreement, the Business Office reserves the right to revoke agreement and request the balance be paid in full.